pagkly/Zed/Investopedia3/How to Use Required Rate of Return – RRR to Evaluate Stocks.md

 -   **RRR = 7% or (($3 expected dividend / $100 per share) + 0.04 growth rate)**

-In the [capital asset pricing model](https://www.investopedia.com/terms/c/capm.asp) (CAPM), RRR can be calculated using the beta of a security, or risk coefficient, as well as the excess return that investing in the stock pays over a risk-free rate, is the [equity risk premium](https://www.investopedia.com/terms/e/equityriskpremium.asp).
+In the [[capital asset pricing model]](https://www.investopedia.com/terms/c/capm.asp) (CAPM), RRR can be calculated using the beta of a security, or risk coefficient, as well as the excess return that investing in the stock pays over a risk-free rate, is the [[equity risk premium]](https://www.investopedia.com/terms/e/equityriskpremium.asp).

 ## RRR Using CAPM Formula Example